 One of the most obvious signs that you may be struggling with Norco addiction is an obsessive mental preoccupation with the drug.
 For example:

 - You may find yourself constantly thinking and obsessing about taking the drug.

 - You may spend a large portion of your time attempting to obtain the drug.

 - Norco use may become a top priority—above family, friends, and even your career.

 - You may isolate yourself socially.

 - Your mood and behavior may become erratic and unpredictable.

-Given that Norco addiction has both psychological and physical components, it is important that the treatment program address both.
+Given that Norco addiction has both psychological and physical components, it is important that the treatment program you choose addresses both.

 Recovery from opiate addiction is not easily done alone.
-There are a number of treatment options available to assist you with recovering from addiction to this drug and reclaiming your life.
+There are a number of treatment options available to assist you with recovering from addiction to these drugs and reclaiming your life.